On this Day June 2

 1984 – “Let’s Hear It for the Boy,” by Deniece Williams, begins its second and final week at No. 1.
 The song is from the “Footloose” movie soundtrack, which sits at No. 1 on the Billboard album chart.

 1990 – Madonna begins her third and final week on top of the pop chart with “Vogue.”
-The song and accompanying video, directed by David Fincher, celebrate voguing — a style of dance popularized in New York’s mostly gay ballroom club scene of the 1980s that mimicks fashion-shoot poses.
+The song and accompanying video, directed by David Fincher, celebrate voguing — a style of dance popularized in New York’s mostly gay ballroom club scene of the 1980s that mimics fashion-shoot poses.

 2001 – Christina Aguilera, Lil’ Kim, Mýa and Pink reach No. 1 on the Billboard Hot 100 with their cover of Labelle’s 1974 smash, “Lady Marmalade.”
 This reinterpretation, for the “Moulin Rouge!” movie soundtrack, holds the top spot for five weeks.

 2008 – Legendary singer-guitarist Bo Diddley dies of heart failure at the age of 79.
 Born Ellas Otha Bates, Diddley helped shape the transition of blues to rock and roll, and influenced artists including Buddy Holly, The Rolling Stones, Bruce Springsteen and U2.

 1865 – Confederate General Edmund Kirby Smith, commander of Confederate forces west of the Mississippi, signs the surrender terms offered by Union negotiators.
 Smith’s surrender effectively dissolves the last Confederate army, formally ending the Civil War — the bloodiest four years in U.S. history.

-1989 – Moviegoers discover a serious side of comedian-actor Robin Williams when “Dead Poets Society” opens in U.S. theaters, starring Williams as a prep school English teacher.
+1989 – Moviegoers discover a darker side of comedian-actor Robin Williams when “Dead Poets Society” opens in U.S. theaters, starring Williams as an unconventional prep school English teacher.
 The performance garners Williams a Best Actor Oscar nomination.

 1997 – Timothy McVeigh, a former U.S. Army soldier, is convicted on 11 counts of murder, conspiracy and using a weapon of mass destruction for his role in the 1995 terrorist bombing of the Murrah Federal Building in Oklahoma City.
 He is later sentenced to death.